Ronnie Gaylord: Career

 In the 1960s and 1970s, Gaylord appeared on a number of variety shows while the genre was at its peak, most of the time with Holiday but at times on his own.
-These appearances include The Glen Campbell Goodtime Hour, The Hollywood Palace, Moving Wheels, The Johnny Carson Show, Headline Hunters, Melodies and Money, The Flip Wilson Show, Jukebox Jury, and The Ford Show.
+These appearances include The Glen Campbell Goodtime Hour, The Hollywood Palace, Moving Wheels, The Johnny Carson Show, The Flip Wilson Show, Jukebox Jury, and The Ford Show.
 In 1965, the two were working on a pilot for their own TV show, but it never came to fruition.

 In 1985, they created Famiglia, described by Holiday as "an Italian Fiddler on the Roof", written by Gaylord.
 The film was eventually converted into a musical for stage.
 It follows the lives of a three-generation Italian family, starring Gaylord as the middle generation; Holiday as his father; and Gaylord's son Tony as his son.
 His wife Terry and son Ron Jr. also appear.

 In addition to playing guitar, violin, bass, banjo, and mandolin, Gaylord was a talented songwriter who wrote a number of hits, including "Cuddle Me" (performed by Gaylord); "Oh, Am I Lonely?" (performed by Gaylord); "I'll Trade You Laughter For Love" (performed by Don Rickles); "I Will Never Pass This Way Again" (performed by Glen Campbell), and "Wondering!" (performed by The Gaylords).
 Gaylord continued performing until the end; his last gig was in Michigan just four months before his death in January 2004.

 Personal life

 Gaylord stayed in the Las Vegas/Reno area from the time he and Holiday moved there in 1959 until his death.
 He had two children, Ronald Jr. (1956-2022) and Melissa, with his first wife, Teena, and three, Christopher (1967-2025), Anthony, and Tiffany, with his second wife, Terry (1942-2023), who he was with for 35 years.

-Four of five children are or were involved in show business.
-Tony was the guitarist for Third Eye Blind until 2010 and previously played with heavy metal band Apocrypha and cover band Loveshack; Tiffany sang at Texas Station with Loveshack and at MGM Grand Las Vegas with Venus; Ron Jr. filled his father's role in Gaylord and Holiday; and Chris is a musician.
-Chris died of cancer in April 2025; Melissa, his eldest daughter, is a teacher.
-He was also survived by his grandchildren Jaime Fredianelli-Lessig and Joseph Fredianelli, and great-grandchildren Jared Phillips and Kaylee Lessig.
+Four of his five children are or were in show business.
+Tony was the guitarist for Third Eye Blind until 2010 and previously played with heavy metal band Apocrypha and cover band Loveshack; Tiffany sang at Texas Station with Loveshack and at MGM Grand Las Vegas with Venus; Ron Jr. filled his father's role in Gaylord and Holiday; and Chris was a musician who died in April 2025 from cancer.
+Melissa, his eldest daughter, is a teacher.

+Later years and death

 When not performing, Gaylord enjoyed painting, sketching, sculpting, and collecting cars.

-Gaylord died on January 25, 2004, in his Las Vegas home following an eight-year battle with cancer.
+Gaylord died on January 25, 2004, in his Las Vegas home, following an eight-year battle with cancer.
 He hid his diagnosis from everyone, including his wife Terry and partner Burt, for as long as he could so he could continue performing.